* This is the Consumer Version. *

 Symptoms depend on which complications occur.
 Common complications include the following:

-Excess amount of red blood cells (polycythemia—see see Polycythemia in the Newborn): Large-for-gestational-age newborns may have a ruddy complexion because too many red blood cells are produced.
+Excess amount of red blood cells (polycythemia—see see page Polycythemia in the Newborn): Large-for-gestational-age newborns may have a ruddy complexion because too many red blood cells are produced.
 As the excess red blood cells are broken down, bilirubin is formed, which, along with poor feeding, results in jaundice.

 Low blood sugar levels (hypoglycemia): In newborns of mothers with diabetes, the oversupply of glucose from the placenta stops abruptly at delivery when the umbilical cord is cut and the continuing rapid production of insulin by the newborn’s pancreas leads to low levels of sugar in the blood (hypoglycemia).
 Often hypoglycemia causes no symptoms.
 Sometimes, newborns are listless, limp, or jittery.
 Despite their large size, newborns of mothers with diabetes often do not feed well for the first few days.

 Lung problems: Lung development is delayed in newborns whose mothers have diabetes.
 When these newborns are delivered by cesarean, they are at risk of developing lung problems.
-Newborns born prematurely are more likely to have immature lungs and to develop respiratory distress syndrome (see Respiratory Distress Syndrome), even when born only a few weeks before full term.
+Newborns born prematurely are more likely to have immature lungs and to develop respiratory distress syndrome (see page Respiratory Distress Syndrome), even when born only a few weeks before full term.

 Increased risk of birth injuries: Newborns who are large for gestational age are at increased risk of birth injuries such as stretching of the nerves in the shoulder (brachial plexus injuries) and collarbone (clavicle) fractures.
 Vaginal delivery, especially breech deliveries, may be difficult when the fetus’s head is large in comparison with the mother’s pelvic measurements, which increases the risk of birth injury.
 Therefore, such a fetus may have to be delivered by caesarean.